Header Image

 Capacities need to be improved for an efficient entrepreneurial discovery process as well as for the preparation or updating of smart specialisation strategies.
 The place-based development of skills is also crucial for reducing urban-rural disparities.
 Overall, there is a need for a just transition process that is socially responsible.

-Ideas are welcome in all relevant topics of the programme.
+Ideas are welcome in all relevant topics of this specific objective.
 We recommend though to focus on following topics with high importance for peripheral and lagging areas:

 → Capital and skills development